axibase/atsd/administration/backup.md

 ![](./images/import-backup.png)

+**Backup Import** has two optional settings:

-**Replace Existing** checkbox toggles whether or not ATSD deletes existing data which matches incoming data.
+* **Replace Existing** setting toggles whether or not ATSD deletes existing data which matches incoming data.
 If disabled, and matching data exists in the database, ATSD does not import matching incoming data.

-**Auto Enable** setting toggles whether or not uploaded data is [enabled](./data_retention.md#disable-metric) by default.
+* **Auto Enable** setting toggles whether or not uploaded data is [enabled](./data_retention.md#disable-metric) by default.

 ## Configure Automatic Backup Schedule

 The [**Server Properties**](./server-properties.md) page contains the `internal.backup.schedule` property.
-By default, ATSD creates a backup at `/opt/atsd/atsd/backup` every day at 11:30 PM server local time.
+By default, ATSD creates a backup at `/opt/atsd/atsd/backup` every day at 11:30 PM [server local time](./timezone.md).

 Configure the [`cron`](https://axibase.com/docs/axibase-collector/scheduling.html#cron-expressions) expression as needed to modify this schedule.
 New backup files do not replace existing backup files.

 ## Node Replication

-To replicate an ATSD master node to an slave node, follow the instructions in [Replication](./replication.md).
+To replicate an ATSD master node to an ATSD slave node, follow the instructions in [Replication](./replication.md).

 ## Manual Copy